 This solar chronograph looks like it belongs on the wrist of a Formula 1 driver.
 The real carbon fiber dial has rich texture, the fixed bezel sports an eye-catching brushed finish, and the three chrono subdials are crisp and easy to read.
 It’s also water-resistant to 100 meters and accurate to within ±20 seconds per month.
-Precision and price make this one of the best solar watches we could find.
+Precision and price make this one of the best solar watches you can find.

 Bering Slim Solar Watch

 The Slim Solar proves a watch can be both minimalist and solar-powered at the same time.
 The thin IP-plated steel case is only 9mm thick so it’s shirt cuff-ready, and the matching Milanese mesh bracelet looks great and wears comfortably.
 The attractive dark grey dial sports markers and numerals that sit in angled relief for an artsy touch.
-The solar cell behind the dial uses either sunlight or low light and can run for 6-12 months when it’s completely charged.
+The solar cell behind the dial uses either sunlight or low light and can run for six-to-12 months when it’s completely charged.
 It’s all capped off by sapphire glass, which is truly impressive for a solar watch at this price.

 Fossil Minimalist Solar Stainless Steel Watch

-This green dialed beauty can land on your wrist, and no one will be the wiser about how little you spent.
+This green dialed beauty can land on your wrist and no one will be the wiser about how little you spent.
 The solar-powered watch’s case shows off recycled and polished stainless steel, hardened mineral glass, and a stunning green sunray dial.
 The slim case and leather strap provide excellent comfort, and it even gets lumed hands and markers plus 50 meters of water resistance.
 You can also choose between brown, blue, and black dials in case it’s not easy being green.

 Seiko Prospex SNJ025P1 “Arnie” Solar

-So named for its famed wearer in the 1985 movie, Commando, the Arnie is an updated version of Schwarzenegger’s original Seiko solar hybrid diver.
+So named for its famed wearer in the 1985 movie Commando, the Arnie is an updated version of Schwarzenegger’s original Seiko solar hybrid diver.
 As brash and as bold as ever, this 2019 reissue watch uses a big 46mm “tuna can” case.
 Its versatility comes in the form of an analog/digital hybrid dial and chrono pushers.
 You can dive with it to 200 meters, and it’s built to take more punishment than you can likely dole out.
 Time to do some bicep curls.

 Casio Tough Solar Quartz